-Discussion with the registered manager and review of records evidenced that patients' meetings were held bi-annually and relatives' meetings were held on a yearly basis.
+Discussion with the registered manager and review of records evidenced that patients' and relatives' meetings were held on a yearly basis.
 Minutes were available.
 Patients and patients' representatives spoken with expressed their confidence in raising concerns with the home's staff/management.
-Patients and representatives knew the registered manager.
+Patients and representatives spoken with knew the registered manager.
+A comment received from a completed patient questionnaire in relation to knowing the registered manager is referenced further in section 6.6.

-There were examples of good practice found throughout the inspection in relation to audits and communication between residents, staff and other key stakeholders.
+There were examples of good practice found throughout the inspection in relation to governance processes focusing on quality assurance and service delivery; and communication between residents, staff and other key stakeholders.

-Areas for improvement under the standards were identified in relation to care planning and staff meetings.
+Areas for improvement under the standards were identified in relation to care records.